 Doutzen Kroes, Martha Hunt, and Taylor Swift check out the carnival.
 (Getty Images)

 It was fun, and I was really happy I went.
 It felt good to see so many people enjoy the new Tommy Hilfiger collection.
 Premium, contemporary, and luxury brands worry about “overexposure”, when their brand is worn by so many people that it isn’t special anymore.
 This does happen.
 This happens with discounts and outlet stores, and certainly with counterfeit merchandise.
-But I do not think this will happen with public events like Tommy Pier.
+But I don’t think this will happen with public events like Tommy Pier.
 A brand can always decide its exclusivity with its price points.
 If anything, I think wider awareness of a brand by all people will confer even more recognition and prestige to those who buy and wear the clothes.

 I think it’s important for the fashion industry to cater to consumers and stage fun events like this.
 There is a misconception out there that clothing, shoes, handbags, jewelry, and accessories are just “things”.
 The term “experience economy” has been used to describe the shift of consumer spending to experiences over things.
 Yet spectacles like Tommy Pier prove that not every consumer good falls neatly into one side of the binary.
 Fashion has always been about more than just things; it is beautiful images, it is icons, it is the spirit of a brand, it is the excitement of shopping, and it determines much of the way we present ourselves when we embark on any other kind of experience.
 Tommy Pier presents the possibility of finding new fashion, knowing its back story, and living in it — not just putting it in your closet.